jilljenn/las2017/adaptive-testing.md

 - $d_{jk}$ is the discrimination parameter of question $j$ over KC $k$;
 - $\delta_j$ is the easiness (bias) of question $j$.

+# Benchmarks

+[See here](https://github.com/jilljenn/qna/) for a comparison of those models.

 <script type="text/x-mathjax-config">
   MathJax.Hub.Config({
     tex2jax: {